yonaskolb/XcodeGen/docs/ProjectSpec.md

     - my_settings
 ```

-Settings are merged in the following order: groups, configs, base.
+Settings are merged in the following order: groups, base, configs.

 ## Target